EJ

 Figures & Tables Tables must be submitted as editable text and figures must be supplied as separate files along with the manuscript.
 All tables and figures must be cited in the text, numbered in order of appearance, and include captions, and tables must not be submitted as images.

-Reformat to European Journal Of Oncology Nursing using Livewrite Premium
+Reformat to European Journal of Oncology Nursing using Livewrite Premium

 Review Articles